ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>The Art of AWS Cost-Cutting: A Node.js Optimization Journey</blockquote>

 <h3>4.
-Sherlock Holmes: The Case Of Redis Overload During a DDoS Attack - <a href="https://medium.com/@programmerraja/sherlock-holmes-the-case-of-redis-overload-during-a-ddos-attack-ec3331d36bdc" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 3: How to Implement Rate Limiting Without Any Third-Party Libraries - <a href="https://medium.com/stackademic/day-3-how-to-implement-rate-limiting-without-any-third-party-libraries-21a2ace1cb30" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `programmerraja`**
+✍️ **posted by `Stackademic`**

-<blockquote>It was a calm day until disaster struck.
-We received alerts about DDoS and brute-force attacks originating from random bot IPs.
-Our team…</blockquote>
+<blockquote>Learn how to build a custom rate-limiting middleware in Node.js using just core JavaScript and Express.</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>